Understanding degu behaviour

 - The company of other degus - degus are social animals.

-- Opportunities to exercise daily to stay fit and healthy.
-They’re active animals and can suffer if they become bored.
+- Space to exercise - degus are active animals and can suffer if they get bored.

-- To dig, burrow and hide bits of their food.
-Proving a suitable bedding material will allow degus to carry out these normal behaviours.
-As degus may hoard food, you should regularly check their food stores and remove any food at risk of spoiling.
+- To dig, burrow and hide bits of their food - give them suitable bedding material so they can do this.
+As degus may hoard food, you should regularly check their food stores and remove any food that's going mouldy.

-- To be able to eat their own droppings.
-This is a normal behaviour for degus as it helps them obtain the essential nutrients they need and keeps their digestive system healthy.
-More information on the dietary needs of degus can be found on our degu diet page.
+- To be able to eat their own droppings - this helps them get the essential nutrients they need and keeps their digestive system healthy.

-- Access to the dust bath two or three times a week for about 20 minutes at a time.
-This is an important behaviour for degus and helps them to keep their fur and skin in a good healthy condition.
-Prolonged or over-use of dust baths can lead to health problems.
-Therefore, dust baths should be removed after each use to help prevent illness, as well as the risk of them becoming contaminated with urine and faeces.
+- Dust baths - give them access to a dust bath two or three times a week for about 20 minutes at a time.
+This helps them keep their fur and skin in good condition, but remember that overuse of dust baths can lead to health problems.
+Remove the dust bath after each use to help prevent illness and reduce the risk of them becoming contaminated with urine and faeces.

-- To be handled with great care.
-Never pick a degu up by its tail - this is stressful and can injure them.
-Rough handling will likely stress degus.
-If you handle them, do so close to the ground, away from shelves/furniture as they may try jumping off and could get injured.
+Always handle your degus with great care, as rough handling will upset them.
+Never pick a degu up by its tail, as this is stressful and can hurt them.
+If you handle them, do so close to the ground, away from shelves or furniture, as they may try jumping off and could hurt themselves.

-- You to be observant.
-If their behaviour changes or if they show regular signs of stress/fear, seek advice from a vet or clinical animal behaviourist - they could be distressed, bored or in pain.
+If you notice a change in how your degus behave, or if they show regular signs of stress or fear, ask your vet or clinical animal behaviourist for advice.
+It could mean they're distressed, bored or in pain.

 Follow the links below to find out more about caring for your degus.